ChristianPalmiero/Windowed-Register-File/README.md

 the SWP: this means that a further decrement of CWP must be preceeded by a FILL.
 For this the RF rises the SPILL command.
 Once the fill is concluded also the CWP and the SWP should be updated.

-Writing and reading to/from memory is not our concern.
+Writing and reading to/from memory is not taken into account.
 Finally, no controller is written here.

 A 64-entry register file with 32-bit registers has been synthesized with Synopsys Design Compiler and the design has been mapped on a 0.045 μm library.